orbeon/orbeon-forms-doc/Form-Runner-~-Configuration-properties.md

 ### Created and Last Modified columns

-By default, the Summary Page shows a Created and Last Modified columns:
+By default, the Summary Page shows a Created and Modified columns:

 ![](images/fr-summary-created-last-modified.png)